 Meals From The Market

 Planning a heavy purchase?
 The Market offers a free wagon lending program to help patrons tote heavy pumpkins, artwork or other cumbersome goodies to their vehicles!
-Wagon availability is limited and available on a first-come, first-serve basis.
+Wagon availability is limited and available first-come, first-served.
 Stop by the Information Booth at Third Street and Court Avenue for details or to borrow a wagon.

 Electronic Benefits Transfer (EBT)